uwnlp/qamr/README.md

-# qamr
-Repository for _Crowdsourcing Question-Answer Meaning Representations_
+# Question-Answer Meaning Representation (QAMR)

+This repository is for the code and data for the paper _Crowdsourcing Question-Answer Meaning Representations_, which introduces a new paradigm for representing predicate-argument structure.

+Code and data coming very soon!